failure-driven/blog/content/rails-camp/commit-20-implement-correct-status.md

 Co-authored-by: Michael Milewski <saramic@gmail.com>
 {{< / highlight >}}

-**TODO**
+### 5 minutes with Dana

+> **Q:** how did you find the pairing? writing some React at Rails Camp?

+> **A:** it was great, it refreshed my React skills.
+This will be good for my
+> day job and side project.

+> **Q:** what side projects are you working on?

-refreshed my react skills for my job and side project.
-Working on website using facial recognition tech to keep women safe on social media - upload picture and search by uploading picture and retun and reports made
+> **A:** I am working on website using facial recognition technology to keep
+> women safe on social media.
+The idea is you upload a picture and the picture
+> is searched and returns any reports made against that person.

-"hopefullyno reports on the person (looks at michael)" project name inview
+> **Selena:** Hopefully there are no reports on this person (looks at Michael),

-side project

-currently working at envato alos on cucumber team
+> no but in all seriousness, what is the project called?

+> **A:** The project name is InView **TODO** link to this?

+> **Q:** any other side projects? what about your day job?

+> **A:** I am currently working at Envato and also a contributor as part of the
+> Cucumber team.

+> **Q:** How did you find the pairing? do you do much pairing?

+> **A:** Yeah it was good, I do a bit but I feel more pairing is needed at
-a bit as needed pairing at envato - very collaborative  coder - pairing or rubbrer ducking - in bath tub talking to rubber duck - or can do it with co worksers too - but that may lead to different kind of problems
+> Envato.
+I am a very collaborative coder.
+Either pairing or rubber ducking, as
+> in you are in a bath tub talking to your rubber duck, but you can do it with
+> a co-worker as well, oh dear but that may lead to all sorts of
+> different kinds of problems

 ## Lolcommit